okube-ai/laktory/docs/concepts/pipeline.md

 ### Databricks Job
 A [Databricks Job](https://docs.databricks.com/en/workflows/jobs/create-run-jobs.html)
 is another great orchestration mechanism.
-In this case, Laktory will create a task per node, allowing to parallelize nodes execution.
-Each reading and writing operation is entirely handled by Laktory source and sink
+In this case, Laktory will create a task for each node, enabling parallel execution of nodes.
+Each reading and writing operation is entirely handled by Laktory source and sink.

 ![job](../images/job_stock_prices.png)

-The supporting notebook simply needs to load the pipeline model and get the node name from the job.
+The supporting notebook simply needs to load the pipeline model and retrieve the node name from the job.

 ```py title="job_laktory_pl"
 dbutils.widgets.text("pipeline_name", "pl-stock-prices")